-We got on Zoom with Charlie Hickey and talked about his longtime collaboration with Marshall Vore and Phoebe Bridgers, the music video for “Ten Feet Tall,” and his upcoming EP.
-You can listen to this interview here!
+We interviewed Charlie Hickey and discussed his longtime collaboration with Marshall Vore and Phoebe Bridgers, the music video for “Ten Feet Tall,” and his upcoming EP.

 Your new 6-track EP Count the Stairs drops February 26th, can you talk a bit about what inspired these songs and what the process of making this project was like?